-This section also distinguishes between the fee tariff measures that apply to the appropriate regulator (Financial Services Authority) and FOS (Financial Ombudsman Service).
+This section also distinguishes between the fee tariff measures that apply to the FSA (Financial Services Authority) and FOS (Financial Ombudsman Service).

 Since the relevant fee tariff measures may change from time to time, these guidance notes merely define where the current definitions of fee tariff measures are to be found.
-Accordingly the following is a reference to the relevant part of the appropriate regulator's website where such details can be found:
+Accordingly the following is a reference to the relevant part of the FSA's website where such details can be found:

-- Refer to FEES 4 Annex 1R of the Handbook for the appropriate regulator fee tariff - Refer to FEES 5 Annex 1R of the Handbook for the FOS fee tariff
+Refer to FEES 4 Annex 1R of the FSA Handbook for the FSA fee tariff

+Refer to FEES 5 Annex 1R of the FSA Handbook for the FOS fee tariff